grafana/mimir/docs/sources/reference-glossary.md

 Grafana Mimir comprises several components.
 Each component provides a specific function to the system.
-For component specific documentation, refer to one of the following:
+For component specific documentation, refer to one of the following topics:

 - [Compactor]({{<relref "./architecture/compactor.md" >}})
 - [Distributor]({{<relref "./architecture/distributor.md" >}})